Timmtet/Timmtet_Portfolio/README.md

 # [Project 2: Capstone Project](https://github.com/Timmtet/Capstone-Project1)
 1. Project Overview

 In this project, we are provided with demographic data of customers of a mail-order company in Germany and demographic data of general population of Germany.
-Using this data, we are required to identify new customers for the company
+Using this data, we are required to identify new customers for the company.

 This project is divided into the steps, namely: